GallantlyStellar/HeartDiseaseClassifier/readme.md

 This repository is adapted from a project that was part of my academic program.
 It has been re-uploaded here with minor changes as a part of my portfolio.

 A classification model was created to predict heart disease stage based on input features.
 Please see [the report PDF in this repo](./report.pdf) for a description of the analysis and walkthrough.
+Please excuse the image sizes within the PDF, which were a requirement from my school's manual of style.
+Full resolution images can be seen in the [figures directory](./report/figures/).